defra-design/aqie-design-history/app/posts/private-beta/sprint-10.md

 * do we need to be so upfront about the statutory pollutants and is this adding unnecessary noise?
 * can we make the historical data easier to scan and comprehend, particularly by displaying annual means for each statutory pollutant in that area in a tabular format?
 * can we reduce the complexity around the pollutants monitored near by?
-* Can we reduce duplication by having a single pollutants page?
+* can we reduce duplication by having a single pollutants page?

 ## Wider information achictecture